The biggest China

 delayed, and/or the context of it radically altered.
 The investigations that

-the SEC launched have since turned into lawsuits, with the US government
+the SEC launched have since turned into lawsuits, with the US US law to companies that are based in China

 The Chinese